Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

+After establishment of the CRF model for code transform prediction, we give how our approach can be achieved in this section.

+\textbf{Workflow.} Our approach works in two phases.
+By using the history code transform information $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$ for a set of \emph{m} examples where \textbf{n}$^i$ corresponds to the AST for original code (i.e., before transform) of example \emph{i} and \textbf{t}$^{i}$ corresponds to the transforms applied to nodes of \textbf{n}$^{i}$, we first use an offline training phase to learn a probabilistic model that captures the conditional probability \emph{p}(\textbf{t} | \textbf{n}).
+Once the model is learned, we then use it to structurally predict the most likely transforms needed for the AST nodes of a new, unseen code snippet.

-After establishment of the CRF for transform prediction, we next describe how our approach can be achieved.
-We first show how to define transforms on AST nodes, then illustrate how to define the feature functions used in CRF, and finally describe how to train the CRF model and use the already trained CRF to do prediction.
+We next give a step-by-step process for achieving the approach.
+We first give the framework for defining code transforms on AST nodes, then illustrate how to define the feature functions used in CRFs, and finally describe the training and prediction process.

-\textbf{Transform on AST node.} Our approach first needs to define a set of targeted transforms and specify how they are attached to AST nodes.
-We achieve this based on the concept of basic tree edit operations \cite{treeedit}.